-I work to create an environment of compassion, curiosity, and acceptance so that clients can feel at-ease as they address their experiences, concerns, thoughts & feelings, hopes & goals.
-I encourage and support clients to practice new behaviors and strategies in-between sessions as way to support their growing sense of confidence and self-efficacy.
-I have experience working with a variety of issues including anxiety, trauma, depression, grief & loss, enculturation, stress management.
-I have experience working with people of all races and colors who have experienced discrimination and the stress that is often associated with marginalized populations.
+I work to create an environment of compassion, curiosity, and acceptance so that clients can feel at ease as they address their experiences, concerns, hopes, and goals.
+I support clients in practicing new behaviors and strategies in-between sessions as a way to reinforce what is discussed and practiced in sessions, and to support their growing self-confidence for change.
+I have experience working with various issues including anxiety, trauma, depression, grief & loss, enculturation, and stress management.
+I have experience working with people of all races and from diverse ethnic and cultural backgrounds.
+I have experience working with people who have experienced feelings of otherness, discrimination, and stress that are often associated with marginalized populations.

 MS - Marriage, Family, and Child Counseling, San Francisco State University